BlockchainCommons/www.blockchaincommons.com/_posts/2023-09-26-Least-Necessary.md

 The least privilege and least access design patterns focus on the permission to do things, which is the standard for security on computing systems.
 However within the world of self-sovereign identity (SSI) and verifiable credentials, we instead need to focus on data access.

 The ["data minimization" and "selective disclosure"](https://www.blockchaincommons.com/musings/musings-data-minimization/) design patterns already outline methods for reducing access to data.
 Combining that with "least privilege" and "least authority" reveals a larger, related design pattern that we can apply more specifically to digital data: "least access".

+> "Data Minimization is the practice of limiting the amount of shared data to the minimum necessary: just enough for parties to successfully transact, accomplish a task, or otherwise meet a goal with each other, while minimizing risks to all parties by omitting unnecessary content." [—Christopher Allen, "Musings of a Trust Architect: Data Minimization & Selective Disclosure"](https://www.blockchaincommons.com/musings/musings-data-minimization/)
+{: .notice--info}

+> "Data minimization mitigates the following threats: surveillance, stored data compromise, correlation, identification, secondary use, and disclosure." [—IETF RFC 6973](https://datatracker.ietf.org/doc/rfc6973/)
+{: .notice--info}

 Rather than just minimizing data, least access minimizes data access.
 We can state the principle as follows: _In order to protect privacy, respect individual entitlements, and maintain human dignity, only the minimum amount of data **access** necessary to achieve a specific goal should be granted._